 African American Commission

-The Denver African-American Commission (DAAC) is tasked with advising the Agency for Human Rights & Community Partnerships Executive Director and the Mayor on issues and concerns that impact and are of importance to the African American community.
+The Denver African American Commission (DAAC) is tasked with advising Denver Human Rights & Community Partnerships Executive Director and the Mayor on issues and concerns that impact and are of importance to the African American community.
 DAAC serves as a bridge between the African American community and policy-makers and engage in responsible activism for the community.

 • Convener: Forums, communities, community groups, panels, focus groups, inbound information